Plugin and widget review guidelines

 - If your plugin or widget negatively impacts the overall performance or experience within Figma, we may reject it.
 An example of this would be a long-running background process.

-- Your plugin or widget should deliver the appropriate notifications if the user is offline and your plugin or widget cannot perform offline.
+- Your plugin or widget should deliver the appropriate notifications if the user is offline and your plugin or widget cannot work while the user is offline.

 - Plugins and widgets that stop working or offer a low quality experience may be removed at any time.